 The health and safety of our families, guests, and employees is our top priority.
-At this time, Jernigan-Warren Funeral Home will operate normally and welcome the public for visitations and services.
+At this time, Jernigan-Warren Funeral Home will operate by taking extra precautions, but still welcome family and friends for visitations and services.

 While we are still able to serve our community, we will discuss all available options with our families and collectively decide the best and most safe option.
 We are able to make arrangements or answer any questions via phone and/or video (Zoom, FaceTime, Skype, etc) AND have the capability to webcast, livestream, and record (audio/video) any service held in our chapel.